mjhillyer/Watchtower-Deploy/images/watchtower-f/README.md

 Created administrator account (username: admin) with password: RANDOM_PASSWORD_HERE

-starting GovReady server...
+starting Watchtower:Flow server...
-Watchtower-F is running.
+Watchtower:Flow is running.
 Visit http://localhost:8000/ with your browser.
 Log in with the administrator credentials above.
 Hit control-C to exit.